 In cases where the income tax debt is more than $200,000 and 75% of the total debt, then the Bankruptcy Court will review: The taxpayer’s circumstances when the tax debt was incurred, the taxpayer’s efforts (if any) to pay down the tax debt before the Bankruptcy was filed, enquire if the taxpayer made payments to other creditors but not towards their tax debt and determine the taxpayer’s future financial prospects.

-– Remain in Bankruptcy for a certain period of time (for example, an additional 6 months)
+- Remain in Bankruptcy for a certain period (for example, an additional 6 months)

 - Repay between 1% and 15% of the tax debt owing